Filtering Objects and Jobs

 Tags

-To search by tag, simply enter (or select) the tags you are searching for.
-For example, if you are searching for all objects with the tag "human", enter human into the filter query box and tick the checkbox next to the tag.
+To search by tag, enter or select the tags you want to find.
+For example, to find all objects tagged with "human", type "human" in the filter box and select the checkbox next to the tag.

 Properties

 Properties have two parts: a key and a value.
-You'll be asked to enter each of these when you create a new property.
+The system prompts for both when creating a new property.
 Just like tags, properties allow you to create your own common attributes across multiple projects or items and find them quickly and easily.
 When searching for a property, you can either search for all items that have that property, or items that have a property with a certain value.

-To search for all items that have a property, regardless of the value of that property, simply select the "Properties" filter (not displayed by default), enter the property key, and click Apply.
-To search for items that have a property with a certain value, enter that property's key and value.
+To search for all items that have a property, regardless of the value of that property, select the "Properties" filter (not displayed by default), enter the property key, and click Apply.
+To search for items that have a property with a specific value, enter that property's key and value.

 Any vs. All Queries